 Yes, the possibilities are truly limitless.
 It is your school—make the most of it!

 Katharine and her husband, Gerald, live in Arkansas.
-They enjoy Bible study, reading, and gardening.
-They have homeschooled their six children for one quarter century and plan to graduate this Spring.
+They are “graduated” homeschool parents and enjoy Bible study, reading, and gardening.